Ivy Ringel

 BIO

-Ivy Ringel is the Principal Bassoon of the Indianapolis Symphony Orchestra.
-Prior to her time in Indianapolis, she held the same role in the Atlanta Opera Orchestra and the Des Moines Metro Opera Orchestra.
+Ms. Ringel is a sought-after bassoonist and teacher.
 She has served as guest Principal Bassoon with the Atlanta Symphony, and has joined the orchestras of Houston, Buffalo, Rochester, Louisiana, Jacksonville, Chattanooga, and Syracuse.
-Ms. Ringel has held previous academic appointments at Indiana University, Butler University and Morehouse College, and has taught masterclasses at Indiana University, the University of North Carolina-Greensboro, Columbus State University and the Meg Quigley Bassoon Symposium.
+Ms. Ringel has taught masterclasses at the International Double Reed Society, Cincinnati College-Conservatory of Music, University of North Carolina-Greensboro, Meg Quigley Bassoon Symposium and Columbus State University.
 Ivy is a prize winner of the Meg Quigley Vivaldi Competition and the Yamaha Young Performing Artists Competition.
+She has spent summers with the Grand Teton Music Festival, Stellenbosch International Chamber Music Festival, Nantucket Rossini Club, National Repertory Orchestra, Round Top Music Festival and Chautauqua Music Festival.

-Originally from Hillsborough, North Carolina, Ivy Ivy grew up in a musical family, starting the violin before switching to the bassoon.
+Ivy is passionate about chamber music and commissioning new works.
+Ms. Ringel has collaborated with the Indianapolis-based Ronen Chamber Ensemble and Rock E Bassoon, and New York-based Slee Sinfonetta and Ensemble Signal.
+Ms. Ringel has commissioned works by Derek David, Nick Davies, Sarah Gibson and Theo Chandler.
+Originally from Hillsborough, North Carolina, Ivy grew up in a musical family, starting the violin before switching to the bassoon.
 With her family, she is a founding member of threeplustwo, an unlikely cross-genre band that blends classical, jazz and folk to create a lively and intimate sound.
-Her primary teachers include Benjamin Kamins, Michael Burns, Charlie Bailey and John Hunt.
-Ms. Ringel holds degrees from Rice University and the Eastman School of Music.
-When she is not playing the bassoon or making reeds, Ivy enjoys cooking, traveling, live music, and hiking.
+When she is not playing the bassoon or making reeds, Ivy enjoys traveling, live music, and hiking.

 Ivy’s Teaching